coveo/source.coveo.com/_posts/2016-07-20-feign-request-object.md

 }
 ```

-It may look complicared, but it's in fact pretty simple.
+It may look complicated, but it's in fact pretty simple.
 Here is how it works: if the object received by the encoder is of the right type, it will use reflection to find the getters of the object, and depending on the annotation, inject the parameter at the right place in the RequestTemplate.
 Otherwise, it will use a fallback encoder.

 Now, simply set the ReflectionEncoder in your client class with the builder provided by Feign and you are ready to go!